About Diabetes

 Signs of Gum Disease

 Diabetes is best managed with a diabetes care team approach.
-Your team should include a dental home, which is the ongoing relationship between you, your dental hygienist, and dentist.
+Your team should include a dentist.
 If you think you may have gum disease, they can identify the problem and create a treatment plan.

 Signs of gum disease include: